sapegin/sapegin.me/src/content/blog/adhd-focus.md

 ### Hide icons on the menu bar

-I don’t like when there are too many icons in the menu bar, especially when they are colorful or animated.
-Thanks to [Bartender](https://www.macbartender.com) I have very few of them visible at all times, but I can still access the rest when I need them.
+I don’t like seeing too many icons in the menu bar, especially colorful or animated.
+Thanks to [Bartender](https://www.macbartender.com) most of the menu bar icons are hidden in a menu I can open when I need to.

 Or, you could set Bartender up to show icons conditionally.
 For example, show battery indicator only when it’s below a certain level, so when you work in a café, you know when to wrap up your work and go home.